-These budgets total \$135.47.17 million, approximately \$7.95 million more than Fiscal Year 2023-24.
-The increase in this recommended budget is due primarily to increases in public safety salaries along with the establishment and anticipated activation of the new Secure Youth Treatment Facility in Probation.
+These budgets total \$150.50 million, approximately \$8.21 million more than Fiscal Year 2023-24.
+The increase in this Final Budget is due primarily to increases in public safety salaries as a result of Firefighter's Association and DSA bargaining unit agreements along with the anticipated activation of the new Secure Youth Treatment Facility in Probation.